-While the DEW OEO consists of the State-level Equal Opportunity Officer and the State EO Coordinator, additional legal staff and resources are available as needed.
-The State EO Officer has access to paralegals within the Office of General Counsel to assist with administrative work, as well as access to the Deputy General Counsel for any needed legal interpretation/guidance and assistance with compliance enforcement.
-For example, two members of the Office of General Counsel created Supervisor Training9 on the agency's zero tolerance policy on discrimination and harassment on prohibited bases.
+While the DEW OEO consists of the State-level Equal Opportunity Officer and the State-Level EO Coordinator, additional legal staff and resources are available as needed.
+The State-Level EO Officer has access to paralegals within the Office of General Counsel to assist with administrative work, as well as access to attorneys for any needed legal interpretation/guidance and assistance with compliance enforcement.
+For example, two members of the Office of General Counsel created Supervisor Training7 on the agency's zero tolerance policy on discrimination and harassment on prohibited bases.
+The State-Level EO Officer has also collaborated with DEW's Communications department on a number of projects designed to ensure programmatic access.